joaohenggeler/web-cache-exporter/README.md

 END
 ```

-To learn more about file and URL groups, see the [About Groups](Source/Groups/About Groups.txt) help file.
+To learn more about file and URL groups, see the [About Groups](Source/Groups/About%20Groups.txt) help file.

 ## Building

-This application is compiled using the (**Build.bat**)[Build.bat] batch file.
+This application is compiled using the (Build.bat)[./Build.bat] batch file.
 See the comments at the top of this file to learn how to use and set each basic build parameter.
 In order to target Windows 98 and ME, this program was compiled using Visual Studio 2005 Professional.

 @TODO